Corporate Governance

 The QCA Code provides details on the roles and responsibilities of the Company Secretary within a Company.
 The Company Secretary for the Group is Matthew Allen.

 Matthew performs the function of Company Secretary as outlined in the QCA Code.
-The role includes preparing for and running an effective Board, including the timely dissemination of appropriate information.
+The role includes preparing for and administering an effective Board, including the timely dissemination of appropriate information.
 In addition, the Company Secretary is responsible for assisting the Directors in ensuring that the Group entities are managed, controlled and administered within the parameters of their governing documents and are compliant with regulatory requirements and filing obligations.

 Matthew has established direct lines of communication with each of the Directors and provides information, advice and guidance as required.
 Matthew plays an active and central role in ensuring good governance and provides an additional point of contact between the Company and its advisors on matters of governance and investor relations.